After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 What can the DACH audience expect?

-Germany is traditionally a synchronous marketAn official market analysis by the US Department of Commerce states that almost all foreign-language films and series are are offered in dubbed form in this country.
+Germany has traditionally been a dubbed market: An official market analysis by the U.S. Trade Representative states that nearly all foreign-language films and series are offered in dubbed versions in this country.
 (Trade.gov)

 Summarized: Fiction (cinema/series) → mostly dubbed version.
 Documentary/reportage/interview → more often voice-over and/or subtitles.